French-Speaking Countries in the World

 Do you know how many people speak French & in which countries it is spoken?
 Let’s find out!

-We all know French is spoken in many places far and wide across the world, including some unexpected ones.
-But are you aware of how many countries you can visit when you learn French?
+We all know French is spoken in many places, including some unexpected ones, far and wide across the world.
+But are you aware of how many countries you can visit by learning French?

 Whether studying French or planning to pursue this language, you may be curious to know the number of nations where French is spoken.